Blockrobo/FPOC/README.md

 - [Additional relevant categories]

 ## License
-[Specify the license, e.g., MIT, GPL, etc.]
+	AFL-3.0

 ## Contact and Support
-For any form of support, queries, or collaboration proposals, please contact [Your Name or Contact Information].
+For any form of support, queries, or collaboration proposals, please contact roberto.honegger@uzh.ch.

 ---